Saturday, March 29, 2025

 They then write a function that takes any and only integers and returns for each some other integer, and they put in their own integer, and it must output the integer that player 1 picked.
 Now player 2 must do the same thing.

 After this, player 2 gets to put their own input integer into the function that they just wrote, and they get a new integer.
 Now player 2 must write another function that outputs that same integer using the same rules as before, and then player 1 must.
 Things keep going back and forth like that.
+You play to say, 200 points, and whoever reaches 200 first loses, as the goal is to write simpler code to output the target integers.

 So far I've only tried playing with ChatGPT using a coding plugin, and ChatGPT played some rather uninspiring moves that were not very difficult to defeat.
 But I still think that the game could be interesting.